devpatt/speer-coop-frontend/README.md

     The slides change automatically after 10 seconds.
 -   Liquid Gradient CTA button
     This button takes you to the pricing screen.
+-   Clicking on the hamburger menu should expand it (NOT COMPLETED)

 #### Section 2: RED